 “Mover and shaker” aptly describes David Michel.
 An entrepreneur by passion, David has been an engineer, businessman, developer, educator, journalist, broadcaster, and diplomat.
 His personal drive is to make a lasting difference in the lives of others.

 David’s accomplishments are many and varied.
-He is the Executive Director of BOYO Cultural Institute and HELP Indeed, educational and humanitarian projects in Haiti.
+He is the CEO of October LLC, a shipping company that is capable of delivering large quantities of humanitarian aid to Haiti.
+He is the Executive Director of the BOYO Cultural Institute and HELP Indeed, educational and humanitarian enterprises in Haiti.
 David and his brother created the most prominent Haitian radio station in the Hispaniola border area.
 He co-founded the Haitian Press Federation, of which he was the first president.
 Later, David founded a construction and multi-service business that developed the electrification of the city of Fort-Liberte and national festivities.

 DAVID CHEEKS- Director

 David Cheeks is presently serving as a church planting missionary to villages in South Africa, Tanzania, Zambia, and Malawi.
 He also works with the College of Prayer International in unpublished missions to the Middle East in order to encourage pastors and leaders to experience reviving prayer.
 David is on the Board of Directors of Jwalang School in Johannesburg, a school that serves to protect, feed, and educate preschool children in the context of the extreme poverty of the squatter camps.

 David resides in Florence, Kentucky with his wife Melissa.
 They have three married adult sons and one granddaughter.
 David received his undergraduate degree from Morehead State University in 1976 and his Master of Divinity from Asbury Theological Seminary in 1981.
 He has served local churches in southern Indiana, western Missouri, and Kentucky, including campus ministry at Morehead State.